itislu/42tools/guides/bear/README.md

 # Bear

-Speed up workspace parsing of your IDE by generating a compilation database with Bear.
+Speed up workspace parsing of your IDE by generating a compilation database in one command with `bear`.

 ## Prerequisites